Features, pricing, ratings, and pros and cons, compared head to head.

-delete-self-poc is a free offensive security tool.
-Red Teaming Toolkit is a free offensive security tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.
+delete-self-poc is a free red-team & adversary emulation tool.
+Red Teaming Toolkit is a free red-team & adversary emulation tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best red-team & adversary emulation fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Red teamers and penetration testers validating file-deletion evasion techniques will find delete-self-poc valuable for understanding how locked executables can be removed from disk without administrative tools; the 618 GitHub stars indicate active use within the offensive security community.
 This is a proof-of-concept with real deployment constraints, not a production security tool, so it's best suited for labs and controlled assessments rather than continuous monitoring or incident response workflows.